willfurnass/sheffield_hpc/sharc/software/apps/gaussian.rst

 Gaussian 16
 ^^^^^^^^^^^
 The Gaussian 16 code was compiled with :ref:`PGI 18.10<PGI Compilers_sharc>`.
-and has architectural optimisations turned on for Haswell processors and a ``make.log`` file can be found in the ``$g16root/g16/``.
+and has architectural optimisations turned on for Haswell processors.
+The ``make.log`` file can be found in the ``$g16root/g16/``.

 The module file was manually created and can be downloaded: